 Autoverification is now typically in use for all Beckman AU and Centaur procedures.
 See Autoverification Procedure for more specifics.

+Critical Values

-Critical aluesThere is a current list of critical values posted at at The Critical Values are broken down into Critical Red Ranges and Critical Orange Ranges, each with their own specific guidelines which are detailed in the Critical Value Policy.
+There is currently a list of critical values posted at workstations where results are reviewed and verified.
+The Critical Values are broken down into Critical Red Ranges and Critical Orange Ranges, each with their own specific guidelines which are detailed in the Critical Value Policy.
 In either category, the result should be reported appropriately to the requesting location and a chartable footnote stating the first and last name of the person receiving the call, the unit/location, the date/time of the call and the name of the technologist.

 Additionally, the caller should ask the person accepting the results to verify the results by reading the results back to include the patient’s full name and DOB.
-This should also be captured in the footnoteCritical Values on Outpatient Samples: Refer to complete guidelines contained in the “Critical Value Policy” to determine how to handle Outpatient providers as well as the notification algorithm if providers can not be contacted after hours.
+This should also be captured in the footnote.

+Critical Values on Outpatient Samples: Refer to complete guidelines contained in the “Critical Value Policy” to determine how to handle Outpatient providers as well as the notification algorithm if providers can not be contacted after hours.

 Notes: